Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :scaffold help

-## :selfattack
+## selfattack
 ### At A Glance
-The `Self-Attack` module detects and prevents players from using modified clients or exploits to attack themselves.
+The `selfattack` module detects and prevents players from using modified clients or exploits to attack themselves.
 This type of exploit can bypass server mechanics or trigger unintended effects, potentially giving unfair advantages.

 ### How It Works
 - **Entity Hit Detection:** Listens for `entity hit` events, which are triggered whenever one entity damages another.